legend-exp/legend-julia-tutorial/README.md

 * Run the installer

 * Either ensure that the programs "jupyter" and "python3" (resp. "python") are on your `$PATH` (manually on Linux, by default on OS-X, installer option on Windows), or manually set the environment variables "$JUPYTER" and "$PYTHON" to the full path of the programs (see above).

-#### Installing HDF5

-Julia bindings for HDF5 are provided by the package [HDF5.jl](https://github.com/JuliaIO/HDF5.jl), but HDF5.jl requires the HDF5 C-libraries to be installed.

-On Linux, install the HD5 system package provided by your distribution.
-On OS-X, if Julia fails to automatically install HDF5 internally via [Homebrew.jl](https://github.com/JuliaPackaging/Homebrew.jl), install HDF5 manually via [Homebrew](https://brew.sh/).
-On Windows, HDF5.jl should automatically install a version of the HDF5 libraries internally.

 ## Setting up the tutorial and installation of required Julia packages